On the joint estimation of flow fields and particle properties from Lagrangian data: Interaction of noise and inertia in flow--particle reconstruction

 \subsection{Seeding density effects}

 To start, we examine the influence of particle seeding density.
-A suite of test cases is generated within a reduced $64^3$ HIT domain, varying the seeding density (equivalently, the inter-particle spacing) as described in \S~\ref{sec: cases: sensitivity}.
-Both the flow-only and joint estimation methods are tested for comparison. \Cref{fig: flow error seeding} reports the NRMSEs of the reconstructed velocity and pressure fields as functions of normalized inter-particle spacing, $\upsigma/l_\eta$.
-Because the flow-only method neglects particle--fluid coupling, reducing the particle spacing does not improve the conditioning of the problem, and reconstruction accuracy remains poor, with velocity and pressure NRMSEs hovering near 40\% and 100\%, respectively.
-The velocity field is not entirely missed, however, since inertial particles ($St = 3$) retain some correlation with large-scale structures through their delayed response.
-By contrast, joint estimation yields marked improvements as the particle spacing decreases, with $e_\mathrm{v}$ and $e_\mathrm{p}$ dropping from roughly 20\% and 50\% to 5\% and 10\%, respectively.
-This sharp reduction in error signals a transition from an ill-posed to a well-posed regime.
-Put differently, given an appropriate inertial transport model and sufficiently dense track data, a DA solver can provides practical means to invert the mapping from flow states to inertial Lagrangian data.
+A suite of test cases is generated in a reduced $64^3$ HIT domain, with seeding density varied as described in \S~\ref{sec: cases: sensitivity}.
+Both the flow-only and joint estimation methods are tested for comparison. \Cref{fig: flow error seeding} reports NRMSEs of the reconstructed velocity and pressure fields as functions of the normalized inter-particle spacing $\delta/\ell_\eta$.
+Because the flow-only method neglects particle--fluid coupling, reducing the particle spacing does not substantially improve the conditioning of the inverse problem, and the reconstruction remains poor, with velocity and pressure NRMSEs hovering near 40\% and 100\%, respectively.
+The velocity field is not entirely out of reach, however, since inertial particles ($St = 3$) retain some correlation with large-scale structures.
+By contrast, joint estimation improves markedly as the particle spacing decreases, with $e_{\boldsymbol{u}}$ and $e_p$ dropping from roughly 20\% and 50\% to 5\% and 10\%, respectively.
+This major reduction in error indicates a transition from a severely ill-posed regime to a well-posed one; interestingly, the transition is very gradual.